cityscapesc/specobs/README.md

 **Q. What is a Microsoft account and why do I need it?**

 You can find more information on a Microsoft account here: http://www.microsoft.com/en-us/account/default.aspx.
-You need to register with the CiytScape Spectrum Observatory site to access services like "Register a New Station".
+You need to register with the CiytScape Spectrum Observatory site to access services like "Register a New Station"..

-**Q. How can I contribute to CityScape spectrum observatory?**

-Below are the ways you can contribute to CityScape Spectrum Observatory.
-1. SETUP YOUR OWN STATION.
-By registering a new station at your location and configure it to upload the spectrum data to the Microsoft Azure cloud so the data can be made available to public for analysis.
-2. RESEARCH AND ANALYSIS.
-Be a part of the community of like minded individuals by sharing information and serve the communitys research more better
-3. IDEAS AND FEEDBACK.
-Your feedback is very important for us to make things a little better and improve the research and analysis.
-Your active contribution with our team always helps us to find ways and improve.
-4. CREATE NEW FEATURES.
-Contribute to CityScape Spectrum Observatory open sources by implementing new features, onboarding variety of RF sensors, sharing the issues and fixing bugs.

 **Q. What software required to build and write code for cityscape spectrum observatory?**